Skip to main content

 Am I moving too fast?

-There aren't enough quality years left to keep hesitating on taking care of this.
+There isn't enough quality time left to keep hesitating on this.

 Let's get to it.